Transit Safety Tips

 - Carry wallets inside your coat or front pants pocket, and never in a backpack.

 - Avoid displaying large amounts of money in public.
-Use small bills when purchasing tokens.
+Use small bills when purchasing passes and additional fare.

 - If you are jostled in a crowd, be aware that a pickpocket may be responsible.